 Exactly What Is PIP (personal injury protection)?

 In Florida, there is no-fault system.
-No-fault laws mean that you will be covered by your own personal injury protection insurance up to your policy limits, no matter who is at fault.
+No-fault laws mean your own personal injury protection insurance will cover you, up to your policy limits, regardless of fault.
 As opposed to most states, Florida does not require its residents to carry bodily injury insurance.

 The medical expenses of someone injured in an accident caused by you are typically covered by your bodily injury liability.
 Medical costs are instead covered by the PIP.
 It is important to note that PIP insurance will not pay you for pain and suffering and that legal action would be necessary to receive compensation for such damages.